Words (Bee Gees song): Release

 The B-side for "Words" was "Sinking Ships", one of very few songs by the Bee Gees to feature all three brothers on lead vocals: Barry and Robin Gibb in the verses and Maurice Gibb on the song's chorus.
-The group performed this song on The Ed Sullivan Show in 1968, with Barry Gibb on vocals, Maurice Gibb on bass, Robin Gibb on piano, Vince on guitar and Colin on drums.
-On that performance Vince is playing Gibson ES-335, and Maurice is playing Rickenbacker 4001.
+The group performed this song on The Ed Sullivan Show in 1968, with Barry Gibb on vocals, Maurice Gibb on bass, Robin Gibb on piano, Vince Melouney on guitar and Colin Petersen on drums.
+On that performance Melouney is playing Gibson ES-335, and Maurice is playing Rickenbacker 4001.
 Some backing vocals near the end are heard only on the mono mix used on the single, some compilations, and the Studio Albums 1967–1968 box set.

 Mixes for "Words" suffered many different problems.
 Since it was originally used only as a single, no stereo mix was made until Atlantic wanted one for the Best of Bee Gees album in 1969, where it made its first appearance on LP.
 A stereo mix with the piano, bass and drums mixed down and the vocals pushed forward was made, which fans were dissatisfied with.
 Polydor in the UK instead chose to use the mono mix on their version of the album.
 In 1990, Bill Inglot prepared an improved stereo mix.
 While doing so, he noticed that two short sections of backing vocal near the end of the song were on the mono mix but not on the four-track master, as if Barry added them while the mono mix was made.
 The Studio Albums 1967–1968 used the original mono mix.
-As stated on the original single release, the song was featured in the film The Mini Mob (1968), where it was sung by Georgie Fame in an arrangement by Bill Shepherd.
+As stated on the original single release, the song was featured in the 1968 film The Mini-Affair (originally titled The Mini-Mob), where it was sung by Georgie Fame in an arrangement by Bill Shepherd.

 "Words" debuted at No. 67 in Cashbox in the United States in the week of 20 January 1968.
 It was the Bee Gees' second UK Top 10 single after "Massachusetts".

-Cash Box called it a "beautiful ballad line with a semi-soft, somewhat-rock sound obtained by the use of near classic piano, soaring strings and a pop percussion" and a "brilliant vocal lead."
+Cashbox called it a "beautiful ballad line with a semi-soft, somewhat-rock sound obtained by the use of near classic piano, soaring strings and a pop percussion" and a "brilliant vocal lead".